jacre8/jkparse/README.md

 Why another JSON parser?
 ------------------------

 An associative array seems like the most natural approach for transversing a JSON object in a shell script.
-I could not find a parser intended for shell use that easily exports a JSON object to a shell array, so I set about creating one.
-I later found a pre-existing alternative that can already generate associative arrays for ksh:
-[jsoncvt](https://github.com/krz8/jsoncvt).
-Relative to that, this one may be preferable if strict bash or zsh compatibility is desired, if you need type detection, if you already have a json-c library dependency, or if it is desired to permit arbitrary characters in keys.
-Conversely, jsoncvt has less dependencies, has more human readable output, and supports generating multidimensional arrays for ksh.
+Relative to alternatives, this implementation offers strict bash and zsh compatibility, a simple interface, strong type detection, and permits arbitrary characters in keys.

-Bare POSIX/ash shells are not intended targets for this implementation as there are alternatives that already work well within that constraint.
+Bare POSIX/ash shells are not targeted by this implementation; there are alternatives that already work well within that constraint.
 This utilizes gcc and glibc extensions which are not universally recognized.

 Exampe Use